javda4/NetSpectre/README.md

 - [wireshark](https://www.wireshark.org/download.html)
 - [nmap](https://nmap.org/download.html)

-Ensure that you set wireshark and nmap to Path/bin depending on what OS you are operating on.
+Ensure that you set wireshark and nmap to Path/bin depending on what OS you are operating on

 ## Setup Environment
 Once you have installed the necessities from [NetSpectre requirements](#netspectre-requirements) you can create your environment